Make an enquiry

 And don’t ‘pho’get Hanoi...

-Whether heading onwards by car or taking an overnight train, you’re almost certain to begin your trip exploring the lively streets of the Vietnamese capital, Hanoi.
+Whichever rural region you choose to explore afterwards, you’re almost certain to begin your trip among the lively streets of Hanoi.
+As the city continues to transform itself into a cutting-edge capital and cultural hub, its history is being combined with a fresh energy.
+It’s exhilarating to feel part of, even for a moment.
 This vibrant city shows a side to Vietnam that seems very far from the serene, traditional, and undeniably tough, day-to-day life of the rural north.
-Hanoi has a rich history to explore, from the Old Quarter that branches off from the banks of Hoan Kiem Lake, to the Temple of Literature , the grandiose French Quarter, and the Mausoleum of Ho Chi Minh.
+Hanoi has a rich history, from the Old Quarter that branches off from the banks of Hoan Kiem Lake to the Temple of Literature, the grandiose French Quarter, and the Mausoleum of Ho Chi Minh.

 A note on cost…